HienAI/text_clustering/README.md

 # text_clustering

 This text clustering pipeline can be used to import the 'input.xlsx' data.
-The test data has a row named 'corpus' which contains book titles.
+The test data has a column named 'corpus' which contains book titles.
-With the usage of TF-IDF Vectorizer and kMeans this code can perform basic text clustering to determine theme keywords from all the book titles.
+With the usage of TF-IDF Vectorizer and kMeans this code can perform basic text clustering to determine representative keywords.

 This script was developed as a part of an coding challenge.